zachvp/simcity-bikinibottom/README.md

 ###Importing to Eclipse
   + Simply run Eclipse by clicking on its icon.
 If it is the first time running Eclipse, you will be prompted for the location of your workspace.
 Think of the Eclipse Workspace as your "My Documents"/"Documents" directory, but for Eclipse projects.
 You may use the default location if you wish or make-up your own.
   + Next you import the restaurant application:
+    + Using the SSH from the main code repo, clone the repository into your directory of choice.
     + File -> New -> Java Project
     + Name the project team23_test
     + Make sure the execution environment JRE is set to JavaSE-1.7